 Dorothy Dent Park

-Park Foundation mourns the loss of its leader and inspiration, Dorothy Dent Park who passed away on June 18, 2016.
+Dorothy Dent Park passed away on June 18, 2016.
 She served as President of Park Foundation from 1994 to 2010.
-In 2010 she retired as President, and served as President Emeritus until her passing at the age of 103.
+In 2010 she retired as President and served as President Emeritus until her passing at the age of 103.

 In the sixteen years that she led the Foundation it established major scholarship programs at Cornell University (Business), Ithaca College (Communications), North Carolina State University and University of North Carolina at Chapel Hill (Journalism).
 Both Ithaca College and North Carolina State University were affiliations of her husband and founder of Park Foundation, Roy H. Park Sr.